-WMAs and a regional parks collaborative are collaborators and champions that would be immediately beneficial.
-WMAs can be formed across central Iowa at the Hydrologic Unit Code (HUC) 10 or 12 scale.
-A few WMAs already exist around the region, including in the Fourmile Creek, the Lower Raccoon River, and the Middle-South Raccoon River.
+WMAs and a regional park collaboratives are collaborators and champions that would be immediately beneficial..
+WMAs can be formed across central lowa at the Hydrologic Unit Code (HUC) 10 or 12 scale.
+A few WMAs already exist in the region, in the Fourmile Creek, Lower Raccoon River, and Middle-South Raccoon River WMAs.

 Additionally, the ongoing collaboration of park directors and conservationists started as part of The Tomorrow Plan should be supported in the future.
 This will improve the environmental health of the region and help in planning future regional parks and greenways.